NanoComp/meep/doc/docs/FAQ.md

 ### What is Meep?

-Meep is an open-source software package for finite-difference time-domain (FDTD) simulation.
+Meep is an free/open-source software package for finite-difference time-domain (FDTD) simulation.
 Meep is an acronym for MIT Electromagnetic Equation Propagation.

 ### Who are the developers of Meep?